-Established in 1981, Friends of Washoe is a non-profit organization (501.c3) dedicated to the welfare of chimpanzees and especially the chimpanzees at the Chimpanzee and Human Communication Institute located on the campus of Central Washington University, in Ellensburg, Washington.
+Established in 1981, Friends of Washoe is a non-profit organization (501.c3) dedicated to the welfare of chimpanzees and especially the chimpanzees Tatu and Loulis, the two remaining members of Washoe's family.

 Washoe, who passed away in October of 2007, took the idea of talking with animals out of the realms of fables and science fiction, and into the realm of scientific fact.
 Her accomplishments over the past three decades have had profound effects on changing scientific thought, influencing a wide variety of academic disciplines.
 Being the first chimpanzee to learn a human language and pass it on to her adopted son, Washoe was truly unique.
 Her accomplishments have also helped humans better understand their responsibilities to our fellow animals.